 AOMA Graduate School of Integrative Medicine currently offers regionally accredited master's-level and doctoral-level graduate programs in acupuncture and Oriental medicine that prepare students for careers as skilled, professional practitioners.

 Since AOMA’s founding in 1993, the institution has grown rapidly in size and reputation, drawing students from around the nation and faculty from around the world.
 AOMA is an active member of the national and international healthcare community and remains committed to scholarship, research, and engagement, as evidenced by the publication and presentation schedules of the faculty, the yearly Southwest Symposium it hosts, and the continuing education opportunities the institution provides.
 AOMA also conducts approximately 17,500 patient visits annually in its student and professional clinics.
-AOMA works cooperatively with Western healthcare institutions, including the Seton Family of Hospitals, and gives back to the community through partnerships with nonprofit organizations and by providing free and reduced-price treatments to people who cannot afford them otherwise.
+AOMA works cooperatively with Western healthcare institutions, including the Seton Healthcare Family, and gives back to the community through partnerships with nonprofit organizations and by providing free and reduced-price treatments to people who cannot afford them otherwise.

 - Providing excellent and innovative teaching of acupuncture and Oriental medicine to learners while developing in them the knowledge, skills, and attitudes that lead to intellectual and personal growth.